 On December 4, 2020, the Company and its subsidiaries Interclima S.A. (hereinafter, "ICSA") and Holdcar S.A. (hereinafter, "Holdcar") entered into a preliminary merger-purpose agreement within a corporate reorganization framework.
-On May 14, 2021, in the minutes of the Special Shareholders' Meeting No. 81, the Company's shareholders approved by unanimity the merger of ICSA and Holdcar.
-The effects of such reorganization were considered as thoroughly described in note 22 to these consolidated financial statements.
+On May 14, 2021, in the minutes of the Special Shareholders' Meeting No. 81, Mirgor shareholders approved by unanimity the merger of ICSA and Holdcar.